SillyHats/tiltpi-monitor/README.md

 basd on printer-montitor by qrome

 ## Features:
-* Displays the SG and Temp of each tilt
+* Displays the SG and Temp of each tilt hydrometer
 * Option to display time and weather when printer is idle

 ## Required Parts: